Microstructure Development

 Progress to Date

 At Sheffield, a systematic approach is being taken to investigate the role that solute, including residual elements, have on the behaviour of the austenite during hot working.
 The aim is to optimise mechanical properties with the minimum alloy additions.
 The austenite grain boundary mobility is controlled by the solute, which determines grain growth, recrystallisation, strain induced ferrite formation, and transformation temperature.
-Plane strain compression of model alloys is determining key deformation parameters (e.g. the non-recrystallisation temperature, work hardening and recrystallisation kinetics).
-It is perhaps surprising how much difference in flow stress
+Plane strain compression of model alloys has been used to determine the key deformation parameters of the non-recrystallisation temperature (Tnr), work hardening and transformation temperature as a function of composition.
+A surprising difference in flow stress and recrystallisation stop temperature is found with small differences in alloy additions, in particular, Cr has a particularly strong effect on Tnr.
+The temperature difference between Tnr and the transformation temperature is surprisingly small with the additional presence of Cu.